The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Use Levemir cartridges with caution in the ELDERLY; if low blood sugar occurs, it may be more difficult to recognize in these patients.

-- Caution is advised when using Levemir cartridges in CHILDREN; they may be more sensitive to its effects, especially low blood sugar.
+- Caution is advised when using this medicine in CHILDREN; they may be more sensitive to its effects, especially low blood sugar.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Levemir cartridges while you are pregnant.
 It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Levemir cartridges, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Levemir cartridges: